svrc/tkgi-csi-driver-smb/README.md

 * *No requirement to enable privileged mode*.
 It runs the CSI controller as a Kubernetes Deployment, but runs the node agent as a BOSH job directly on the Docker runtime (which is always privileged-capable).
 * *No requirement for container registry or internet access*.
 It includes the images in this BOSH release, for airgapped environments.

+That said, you probably should use the DaemonSet-based drivers and enable privileged access on your Kubernetes cluster, and if you're airgapped, copy the iamges and retag them.
+It's the more standardized way to installing CSI, and easier to understand than the nuances of BOSH.

+I will make reasonable efforts to keep this up to date with the [upstream](https://github.com/kubernetes-csi/csi-driver-smb) but I don't have a formal SLO.

 ## How do I install it?